 Foreign Direct Investment

 The country’s strengths in terms of FDI attractiveness include a restructured financial sector, the boom in tourism, its highly efficient transport network, its development of renewable energies and the cultural proximity to Latin America, with the presence of a number of Spanish multinational companies.
 Spain also aspires to become one of the world's key research actors.
 On the other hand, the country has high levels of private and public debt, a very negative net external position and a high level of structural unemployment.
-Since 2020, Spain suspended the FDI liberalisation regime.
-Government authorisation is now required for direct investments of more than 10% of a Spanish company's capital made by residents of non-EU or EFTA countries (including the UK) in certain sectors, including critical infrastructure and technologies, media and food safety.
-Spain ranked 30th out of 190 countries in the latest edition of the Doing Business report published by the World Bank, stable compared to the previous year.
+However, Spain suspended the FDI liberalisation regime and government authorisation is now required for direct investments of more than 10% of a Spanish company's capital made by residents of non-EU or EFTA countries (including the UK) in certain sectors, including critical infrastructure and technologies, media and food safety.
+Spain ranks 63rd out of 82 countries in the Economist Business Environment ranking and 36th out of 63 in the World Competitiveness Ranking.
+Furthermore, it is ranked 51st out of 176 economies in the 2023 Index of Economic Freedom.

 Foreign Direct Investment | 2019 | 2020 | 2021 |